 PIPPA NORRIS is a comparative political scientist who has taught at Harvard for more than a quarter century.
 She is ARC Laureate Fellow and Professor of Government and International Relations at the University of Sydney, the Paul F. McGuire Lecturer in Comparative Politics at the John F. Kennedy School of Government, Harvard University, and Director of the Electoral Integrity Project.

 Her research compares democracy and democratization, public opinion and elections, political institutions and cultures, gender politics, and political communications in many countries worldwide.
 She is ranked the 5th most cited political scientist worldwide, according to Google scholar.

 She has published almost fifty books.
-Most recently, this includes Pippa Norris and Alessando Nai (Eds) Election Watchdogs: Transparency & Accountability (OUP 2017), Pippa Norris Why American Elections are Flawed (Cornell 2017), Pippa Norris Strengthening Electoral Integrity (CUP 2017), Pippa Norris and Ronald Inglehart Cultural Backlash: Trump, Brexit and Authoritarian-Populism (CUP, 2019) and an edited book on Electoral Integrity in America (OUP 2018).
+The most recent include Pippa Norris and Alessandro Nai (Eds) Election Watchdogs: Transparency & Accountability (OUP 2017), Pippa Norris Why American Elections are Flawed (Cornell 2017), Pippa Norris Strengthening Electoral Integrity (CUP 2017), Pippa Norris and Ronald Inglehart Cultural Backlash: Trump, Brexit and Authoritarian-Populism (CUP, 2019) and an edited book on Electoral Integrity in America (OUP 2018).

 Previous books contributing directly to the TrustGov Project include Critical Citizens (ed.
 OUP 1999) and Democratic Deficit (CUP 2011).

 Professor Gerry Stoker is Professor of Governance within Politics & International Relations at the University of Southampton.
 He was previously professor at both Manchester and Strathclyde.His main research interests are in urban politics, democratic politics, governance, local and regional governance, public participation and public service reform.